Estimated reading time: 11 minutes

 Canadian Budget Binder is more than just finance; it’s about everything in between.

-You’ll find topics about Canadian Real Estate to recipes both keto and non-keto to debt reduction.
+You’ll find topics about Canadian real estate recipes, from keto and non-keto to debt reduction.

-I wanted this to be somewhere that people could come to and vent, share ideas, network, and understand they are not alone.
+I wanted this to be somewhere where people could vent, share ideas, network, and understand they are not alone.

 You can read more about me here.